edahlgren/ant-tsp-package-test/FAQ.md

 # OK, How do I actually do this?

 To test the demo, three real-life datasets are included: the coordinates of cities in Djibouti (Africa), Qatar (Middle East), and Luxembourg (Europe).
-Featured is the "MAX-MIN" ant colony system created by Thomas Stützle and Holger H. Hoos.
+The demo is pre-prepared to run the "MAX-MIN" ant colony system created by Thomas Stützle and Holger H. Hoos, but 5 other algorithms are also included for you to experiment with.

-Vote for us to feature more demos of ant colony algorithms and applications.

 # Sources